microsoft/onnxruntime/docs/how-to/quantization.md

   Please refer to [E2E_example_model](https://github.com/microsoft/onnxruntime/tree/master/onnxruntime/python/tools/quantization/E2E_example_model) for an example of static quantization.

+### Method selection
+{: .no_toc}

+The main difference between dynamic quantization and static quantization is how scale and zero point of activation is calculated.
+For static quantization, they are calculated offline with calibration data set.
+All the activations have same scale and zero point.
+While for dynamic quantization, they are calculated on flight and will be specific for each activation, thus they are more accurate but introduce extra computation overhead.

+In general, it is recommended to use dynamic quantization for RNN and transformer-based models, and static quantization for CNN models.

+If both post-training quantization can not meet your accuracy goal, you can try quantization-aware training (QAT) to retrain the model.
+ONNX Runtime does not provide retraining at this time, but you can retrain your model with the original framework and reconvert back to ONNX.

-## Which quantization data type to use?
+### data type selection
 Quantization represents value with 8 bit, which can be either int8 and uint8.
 Combining with activation and weight, the data format can be (activation:uint8, weight:uint8), (activation:uint8, weight:int8), etc.

 Let's use U8U8 as as shorthand for (activation:uint8, weight:uint8), and U8S8 for (activation:uint8, weight:int8), and S8U8, S8S8 for other two formats.

 Currently, OnnxRuntime CPU only supports activation with type uint8, i.e., U8X8 only.

-### x86-64
+#### x86-64
 {: .no_toc }

-#### AVX2
-Try U8U8 first, and then U8S8.
+- AVX2: Try U8U8 first, and then U8S8.
-- Performance
-U8S8 leverage VPMADDUBSW instruction but U8U8 kernel can process 6 rows at a time versus 4 rows for the U8S8 kernel, and U8U8 sequence is two instructions vs three instructions for U8S8.
+  - Performance U8S8 leverage VPMADDUBSW instruction but U8U8 kernel can process 6 rows at a time versus 4 rows for the U8S8 kernel, and U8U8 sequence is two instructions vs three instructions for U8S8.
 Thus, this balance ends up with u8u8 just in reach of U8S8 for older HW (Broadwell)
-- Accuracy
-VPMADDUBSW has saturation issue, thus U8S8 needs to use [reduce_range](https://github.com/microsoft/onnxruntime/blob/master/onnxruntime/python/tools/quantization/quantize.py) if accuracy is not good enough.
+  - Accuracy VPMADDUBSW has saturation issue, thus U8S8 needs to use [reduce_range](https://github.com/microsoft/onnxruntime/blob/master/onnxruntime/python/tools/quantization/quantize.py) if accuracy is not good enough.

-#### AVX512
-U8S8 is much faster, but may suffer saturation issue.
+- AVX512: U8S8 is much faster, but may suffer saturation issue.
-- Performance
-U8S8 can do twice as many mul/adds per instruction compared to U8U8 so can be twice as fast.
+  - Performance U8S8 can do twice as many mul/adds per instruction compared to U8U8 so can be twice as fast.
-- Accuracy
-Same as the AVX2 because of VPMADDUBSW.
+  - Accuracy Same as the AVX2 because of VPMADDUBSW.
 Needs to use reduce_range if accuracy is not good enough.

-#### VNNI
-No difference.
+- VNNI No difference.

-### ARM64
+#### ARM64
 {: .no_toc }

 U8S8 can be faster than U8U8 for low end ARM64 and no difference on accuracy.
 There is no difference for high end ARM64.

+### List of Supported Quantized Ops
+Please refer to [registry](https://github.com/microsoft/onnxruntime/blob/master/onnxruntime/python/tools/quantization/registry.py) for the list of supported Ops.

+### Quantization and model opset versions
+Models must be opset10 or higher to be quantized.
+Models with opset < 10 must be reconverted to ONNX from its original framework using a later opset.

 ## Transformer-based models
 There are specific optimization for transformer-based models, like QAttention for quantization of attention layer.
 In order to leverage those specific optimization, you need to optimize your models with [Transformer Model Optimization Tool](https://github.com/microsoft/onnxruntime/tree/master/onnxruntime/python/tools/transformers) before quantizing the model.